 When a person receives a blow to the head or body, the impact shakes the brain and causes some internal damage.
-The injury disrupts the brain’s neurons, which are responsible for transmitting information to different parts of the body.
+The injury disrupts the brain’s neurons, which transmit information to different body parts.

 In this article, we will look at the symptoms of a concussion, how to spot signs of a concussion in others, and what to do for a concussion.

 The time that it takes to recover from a concussion will vary depending on the severity of the injury and the health of the person, among other factors.